 The Young Hero

 Contrary to popular tropes and character types seen in a lot of today’s media, Eren breaks the mold of the ‘young hero’.
 Why?
 Because quite frankly, he almost never is able to do anything.
-This began to be spotted early on by readers of the series as the truth regarding the Titans began to unfold.
+Readers began to spot this early on in the series as the truth regarding the Titans began to unfold.
 Eren, for all intents and purposes, seemed only able to be useful on occasion.
 Even after his Titan Shifting capabilities emerge this is the case.
 More often than not, he got kidnapped instead (which began to happen all the way back in Season 1).
 In other words, he does lose.
 He doesn’t do things beautifully.
 He wasn’t a ‘chosen one’.
-Eren was simply an average teenager put into a very difficult and tough situation in which the whole of humanity suddenly depended on him.
+Eren was simply an average teenager.
+And the state of his world put him into a very difficult and tough situation.
+One in which the whole of humanity suddenly depended on him.

 And Isayama did something brilliant with this.
 Rather than default to a ‘suddenly Eren can do anything no problem because deus ex machina magic’ result, Isayama decided to make Eren readily aware of this fact.
 That he was indeed ‘nothing special’.
 That things just fell into his lap, a belief that becomes readily apparent at the end of Season 2.
 This culminates at the end of Season 3 Part 1.
 In the season Eren had to overcome his fears of inability and worthlessness.
 And all in order to do what he could to protect his friends and companions.
 And somehow, perhaps due to the nature of how he overcomes these fears, this not only worked to Eren’s character’s advantage.
 It also worked to the advantage of all of the characters as well.